Single-qubit gate teleportation provides a quantum advantage: Introduction and main result

-i.e., an $\NC^0$-circuit for possibilistically simulating the circuit~$\teleport$ could be used to compute parity in~$\AC^0/\poly$.
-Thus the existence of such a circuit would contradict the fact that~$\parityproblem\not\in \AC^0/\poly$, i.e., the fact that there are no (not even non-uniform) $\AC^0$-circuits computing parity.
+Thus the existence of such a circuit would contradict the folklore (trivial) result that~$\parityproblem$ cannot be solved by a non-uniform $\NC^0$-circuit.
+Indeed, an output bit of an $\NC^0$-circuit is influenced by at most a constant number of bits of an input instance, whereas $\parityproblem$ depends on all input bits.
 In conclusion, this shows that there is no $\NC^0$-circuit for the teleportation simulation problem~$\psim{\teleport}$.